Bible Book of Daniel, Part 8 - Chapters 10 & 11

 “And arms shall stand on his part, and they shall pollute the sanctuary of strength, and shall take away the daily sacrifice, and they shall place the abomination that maketh desolate.” – Daniel 11:31

-32. This new Papal religion will entice and attract interest and believers, however, there will remain core Christian believers throughout this period that do not confirm to this new religious entity, for example the Waldensians, Wycliffe in England, and Martin Luthur of course in Germany with the Reformation.
+Verse 32 - This new Papal religion will entice and attract interest and believers; however, there will remain core Christian believers that do not conform to this new religious system, for example, the Waldensians, Wycliffe in England, and Martin Luthur of course in Germany with the Reformation.

 “And such as do wickedly against the covenant shall he corrupt by flatteries: but the people that do know their God shall be strong, and do exploits.” – Daniel 11:32

-33. The dark Middle Ages in predicted of 1,260 years between 538 and 1798 AD where the Papacy rules and persecutes those who follow God’s biblical ways, however, with reference to how the Word and protestant faith does spread through God raising up people and means such as the printing of God’s Word:
+Verse 33 - The dark Middle Ages is predicted of 1,260 years between 538 and 1798 AD where the Papacy rules and persecutes those who follow God’s biblical ways.
+However, God's Word and protestant faith is still spread through God raising up people like the Protestant Reformers and means such as the printing of God’s Word:

 “And they that understand among the people shall instruct many: yet they shall fall by the sword, and by flame, by captivity, and by spoil, many days.” – Daniel 11:33

-34. During this difficult period some believers will be sheltered from harm and part of Reformations like Luthur’s, and the American and French Reformations, whilst others will follow the Papacy’s authority over scripture:
+Verse 34 - During this difficult period, some believers will be sheltered from harm and part of Reformations like Luthur’s, and the American and French Reformations, whilst others will continue to follow the Papacy’s authority:

 “Now when they shall fall, they shall be holpen with a little help: but many shall cleave to them with flatteries.” – Daniel 11:34

-35. Persecutions and deaths will continue right up until the time of the end from 1798, which according to earlier prophecies in Daniel is when things will change and knowledge will increase.
+Verse 35 - Persecutions and deaths will continue right up until the time of the end from 1798 AD, which according to earlier prophecies in Daniel is when things will change, as knowledge increases.

 “And some of them of understanding shall fall, to try them, and to purge, and to make them white, even to the time of the end: because it is yet for a time appointed.” – Daniel 11:35

-36. There is clear reference to the Papacy’s claim to be head of the church and equality with God Himself, including the ability to forgive sins, which will continue and prosper for the prophesied 1,260 year period:
+Verse 36 - There is a clear reference to the Papacy’s claim to be head of the church and equality with God Himself, including the ability to forgive sins, which will continue and prosper for the prophesied 1,260 year period:

 “And the king shall do according to his will; and he shall exalt himself, and magnify himself above every god, and shall speak marvellous things against the God of gods, and shall prosper till the indignation be accomplished: for that that is determined shall be done.” – Daniel 11:36